learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 Our application is wrapped in the `Provider` component from `react-redux`, which allows us to access our Redux store from any component we like.

-Ok, let's connect the `CreateTodo`.
+Let's give the `CreateTodo` component a way to update the store.
 We'll want to import `useDispatch`, as well as our action creator:

 ```js
 // ./src/features/todos/CreateTodo.js